 - Is there information you’re not allowed to request?
 Yes.
 There are rules governing public records.
 If your request contains one of the exempted types of records, you will likely be denied.
 Exemptions fall under several categories, including security issues for state and federal agencies and privacy issues for citizens.

-- What are the fees?
+- What are the fees to request a public record?
 There are fees associated with receiving public records.
 Usually, these are relatively minimal and might include search and duplication fees.
 If your search is related to the media or research, you may only need to pay the duplication fees.

-Simplify and Optimize Your Search and Records with OnBase FOIA Software Solutions
+Streamline Your Public Records Data and Documents with OnBase FOIA Software Solutions

 OnBase FOIA software solutions simplify and optimize the collection of FOIA requests with its suite of tools designed to streamline the management of response documents and communications.
-Process and management solutions from OnBase allow you to gain access to established entries, acknowledgment letters, invoices, executive reviews and responses the instant they are needed from any location.
-This seamless integration efficiently takes users from the commencement of a request to its completion with tools that help organize documentation throughout the process.
+Process and business management solutions from OnBase software allow you to gain access to established entries, acknowledgment letters, invoices, executive reviews and responses the instant they are needed from any location.
+This seamless integration efficiently takes users from the start of a request to its completion with document organization tools to use throughout the process.

 - OnBase walks you through the request, whether paper or online.
 This way, you’ll never miss pertinent information or submit an incomplete request.

-- Finding the records you need is half of the battle.
-With OnBase user-friendly search options, you’ll find tools to help you complete a more comprehensive search with ease.
+- Finding the public records you need is half of the battle.
+With OnBase user-friendly search options, you’ll find tools to help you complete a more comprehensive public records search with ease.